alray31/esphome-dewenwils-ptw04/README.md

 ### Safety Features

-- **Always OFF at boot:** A RESET pulse is sent immediately at startup via `on_boot priority: 800`, clearing the bistable relay memory before any ESPHome initialization.
-The load never turns on unexpectedly during boot, regardless of the relay's previous state.
-- **No state restore:** `restore_mode: ALWAYS_OFF` ignores any previously saved state — the heater always starts OFF after a power outage or restart. **can be modified to fit your needs
+- **Configurable power-on behavior:** The "Power On Behavior" select entity in HA controls what happens after any power cycle or restart — three options are available directly from the device page in Home Assistant, no reflashing required:
+  - **Always OFF** *(default, recommended for heaters and safety-critical loads)* — both relays are forced OFF at every boot via a RESET pulse, regardless of previous state
+  - **Restore last state** — relays resume the state they were in before the power was cut, stored in device flash memory
+  - **Always ON** — both relays are forced ON at every boot via a SET pulse

-- **Dual-phase switching:** Both relays (L1 and L2) are always toggled simultaneously to safely interrupt both phases of the 240VAC circuit.
+- **Dual-phase switching:** Both relays (L1 and L2) always switch simultaneously, safely interrupting both phases of the 240VAC circuit.

+- **Bistable relay safety:** Because the relays are bistable (latching), they maintain their physical position even during a power failure.
+The boot RESET pulse ensures a known-good state is applied on every startup.

 ### Wiring Diagram (240VAC Single Load)